dbuenzli/ptime/README.md

 Ptime is not a calendar library.

-Ptime depends on the `result` compatibility package.
+Ptime has no dependency.
 Ptime_clock depends on your system library.
 Ptime_clock's optional JavaScript support depends on [js_of_ocaml][jsoo].
 Ptime and its libraries are distributed under the ISC license.

 [rfc3339]: http://tools.ietf.org/html/rfc3339
 [jsoo]: http://ocsigen.org/js_of_ocaml/